Register for the 2017 NAAG/NASCO Annual Meeting

-Registration is now open for the 2016 National Association of Attorneys General/National Association of State Charity Officers Annual Meeting.
+Registration is now open for the 2017 National Association of Attorneys General/National Association of State Charity Officers Annual Meeting.
 This year’s NASCO Conference will be held in Washington D.C. at the the Westin Washington, D.C.
-City Center and will run from October 17 – 19.
-Monday’s session is open to the public and provides an opportunity for representatives of the nonprofit sector to meet and participate in discussions with state regulators and vice versa.
+City Center and will run from October 2-4.
+Monday’s session is open to the public and provides an opportunity for representatives of the nonprofit sector and their professional advisors to meet and participate in discussions with state charity regulators and vice versa.
 Tuesday and Wednesday are regulator only days and provide significant opportunity for state charity regulators to discuss the latest topics and learn from each other.

 FTC, States Settle Claims Against Sham Charities; Sham Charities to Dissolve, and President Banned From Charitable Activities